brucefan1983/gpuqt/README.md

 # LSQT

 An efficient implementation of a linear scaling quantum transport (LSQT) method which supports both pure CPU and GPU+CPU computations.
 This code can be used to obtain charge and spin transport properties of large systems described by a real-space tight-binding Hamiltonian.
+This is a work in progress.
+We aim to complete version 1.0 in a few months.

 ## References